benawad/livestream-ideas/README.md

 3. At the end of Twitch chat votes who won
 4. If I win the other person has to sub to me on Twitch otherwise I have to PayPal them $20

+note: a stake is required, but you can pick a different one if you want

 ### Tech News

 - I go over today's HN & Reddit posts